rust-lang/rust/src/doc/unstable-book/src/language-features/non-exhaustive.md

 ------------------------

-The `non_exhaustive` gate allows you to use the `#[non_exhaustive]` attribute on structs and enums.
+The `non_exhaustive` gate allows you to use the `#[non_exhaustive]` attribute on structs, enums and enum variants.
 When applied within a crate, users of the crate will need to use the `_` pattern when matching enums and use the `..` pattern when matching structs.
+Enum variants cannot be matched against.
-Structs marked as `non_exhaustive` will not be able to be created normally outside of the defining crate.
-This is demonstrated below:
+Structs and enum variants marked as `non_exhaustive` will not be able to be created normally outside of the defining crate.
+This is demonstrated
+below:

 ```rust,ignore (pseudo-Rust)
 use std::error::Error as StdError;